Linda Fiorentino: Hollywood

-Men in Black, Dogma and career decline
+Men in Black, Dogma and later career

 Fiorentino played the female lead, Dr. Laurel Weaver, in the 1997 film Men in Black, for which she was nominated for a Blockbuster Entertainment's Award for Favorite Supporting Actress in Science Fiction.
 She appeared alongside Ving Rhames, John Leguizamo and David Caruso in the 1998 direct-to-video film Body Count, which Variety called "an after-the-heist road movie that sizzles here and there but ends up going no place special."'
 In 1999, she starred in Dogma as abortion clinic employee Bethany Sloane who is tasked with saving the world.

 In years following, it was rumored Fiorentino did not get along with Dogma director Kevin Smith, which generated negative press for her.
 In an interview with TV Guide in 2000, Smith stated, "Linda created crisis and trauma and anguish.
 She created drama while we were making a comedy.
 She was ticked off that there were other people in the movie who were more famous than she was."
 He also accused Fiorentino of avoiding promotional duties after "going nuts" at the film's poster, which had spliced her head onto another woman's body and amplified her cleavage.
 "She never did a photo shoot," Smith said.
 "It's not like we were hinging on all that Fiorentino press – I fought to cast the woman in the movie."